Zum Hauptinhalt springen

 3. In-person support

-Even in a digital-first world—people love to shop in person and like to interact with the things they’re buying.
-But as the world changes, brands need to set themselves up to be flexible and embrace digital customer service—and that starts with connecting the dots between a customer’s online, mobile, and in-store visits.
+Even in a digital-first world, people love to shop in person and like to interact with the things they’re buying.
+Brands need to set themselves up to be flexible and embrace digital customer service—and that starts with connecting the dots between online, mobile, and in-store visits.

 Consider connecting your processes so customers can order online and pick up in-store.
 An extra human touch at the end of the transaction might mean all the difference for a good CX.